Save Money This Winter by Rearranging Your Furniture

 In addition to moving furniture, consider having your ducts and vents cleaned.
-The good thing about moving furniture is that it allows for you to clean those hard-to-reach spots, which includes vent covers.
+The good thing about moving furniture is that it allows you to clean those hard-to-reach spots, which includes vent covers.

 Furniture will absorb the heat and possibly block it completely, which will up your heat flow and your bill.
 Even a misplaced rug can slow down your heater, so be careful when making plans.
-This also applies for air ducts, so don’t hang anything that may cover an air duct like a painting or tapestry.
+This also applies to air ducts, so don’t hang anything that may cover an air duct like a painting or tapestry.

 Décor That Also Improves Efficiency

-Consider hanging tapestry or quilts in strategic locations in order to save energy, especially when located on an exterior wall.
+Consider hanging tapestry or quilts in strategic locations to save energy, especially when located on an exterior wall.
 For those who don’t enjoy the idea of quilts on the wall, there are other options.

 Tall bookcases that are filled with books and magazines can also act as a type of interior energy saver.
 Again, place these shelves on an exterior wall whenever possible to keep heat in the home and avoid cool air from entering.